ADBond/bga-calypso/misc/archive.md

   * ~~partly done but needs checking/careful eye~~
 * ~~check that the all the cards exist at all times, and get dealt out over the course of a round~~
   * ~~mostly okay, but needs checking~~
+* ~~rename those damn variables to keep a shred of self-consistency check below, do as we go~~
+  *  ~~a bunch of stuff could be cleared up on 'type', e.g. are they _id's_, or descriptors, or what?~~
+  * leaving this to general refactoring

 ### Display